royredman4/SI-Sessions/CPSC-120/Functions/Readme.md

 Assignment #4: Create the previous assignment without using any return statements (take some time to think about this) and output the values in the main.

+Assignment #5: Create a function that will take a users full name (as parameters).
+If the user does not have a middle name, DO NOT pass that argument to the function.
+Use a default argument to indicate that the user does not have a middle name.
+In the function, you will take their full name and save it as one string.
+The function will return the string to the main and the main will output it to the user.

+Assignment #6: Same as Assignment #5, but instead, use function overloading to solve this issue, (instead of default arguments)